Thermal modeling for buildings

 Most researchers hope their work improves the real world in some tangible way.
 Publishing doesn’t guarantee that, but it helps.

-Publishing also helps professors get tenure, raises, and promotions; and helps students get jobs in academia and research labs.
+Publishing also helps students get jobs in academia and research labs, and helps professors get tenure and promotions.

 How many papers should I publish?